calebmsword/kivy/README.md

 The Kivy docs do not mention this, but there is another coordinate system that they use.
 We will call it **relative coordinates**.
 The origin of the relative coordinates of `widget_a` is located at the bottom left of `widget_a`.

 Kivy uses one other coordinate system which is referred by two names: **widget coordinates / local coordinates**.
-The widget/local coordinates of `widget_a` are calculated in the following way:

- - If `widget_a` is a special Widget:
-   - Then the widget/local coordinates for `widget_a` has the same origin as its relative coordinates..
- - If `widget_a` is not a special Widget:
-   - Then the widget/local coordinates for `widget_a` are equivalent to its parent coordinates.
+The widget/local coordinates of `widget_a` are the parent coordinates of the immediate children of `widget_a` (when we say "immediate children", we are excluding its grandchildren, great-grandchildren, and so on).
+Most of the time, a widget's widget/local coordinate system is the same as its parent coordinate system.
+But if a widget is a "special" widget, then its widget/local coordinate system is the same as its relative coordinate system.

 Window coordinates are an absolute coordinate system.
 The position (x, y) in window coordinates is the same point on the screen for every widget in a running application.
 However, parent coordinates, widget/local coordinates, and relative coordinates are always in reference to a particular widget.
 In other words, each widget has its own parent, widget/local, and relative coordinate system that may have a different origin from that of another widget.